facebookresearch/Mephisto/examples/static_react_task/README.md

     validate_onboarding=onboarding_always_valid,
 )
 ```
 This block of code is preparing two tasks, each with a `"text"` field set.
-When the task run is launched with `operator.validate_and_run_config(cfg.mephisto, shared_state)`, this creates two tasks for workers to work on, one for each entry in the `static_task_data` array.
+When the task run is launched with `operator.launch_task_run(cfg.mephisto, shared_state)`, this creates two tasks for workers to work on, one for each entry in the `static_task_data` array.

 This data is later pulled via the `useMephistoTask` hook, and when a worker accepts a task, they will be given the contents of one of the entries as their `initialTaskData`.
 See the `webapp/src/app.jsx` file.
 We render
 ```js